-- 4.1.1 A distributor shall follow good utility practice in managing the power quality of the distributor's distribution system and define in its Conditions of Service the quality of service standards to which the distribution system is designed and operated. - 4.1.2 A distributor shall maintain a voltage variance standard in accordance with the standards of the Canadian Standards Association CAN3-235.
-A distributor shall practice reasonable diligence in maintaining voltage levels, but is not responsible for variations in voltage from external forces, such as operating contingencies, exceptionally high loads and low voltage supply from the transmitter or host distributor.

-- 4.1.3 A distributor shall respond to and take reasonable steps to investigate all consumer power quality complaints and report to the consumer on the results of the investigation. - 4.1.4 If the source of a power quality problem is caused by the consumer making the complaint, the distributor may seek reimbursement for the time and cost spent to investigate the complaint. - 4.1.5 A distributor shall take appropriate actions to control harmonic distortions found to be detrimental to consumers connected to the distribution system.
+- (a) A distributor shall follow good utility practice in managing the power quality of the distributor's distribution system and define in its Conditions of Service the quality of service standards to which the distribution system is designed and operated. - (b) A distributor shall maintain a voltage variance standard in accordance with the standards of the Canadian Standards Association CAN3-235.
+A distributor shall practice reasonable diligence in maintaining voltage levels, but is not responsible for variations in voltage from external forces, such as operating contingencies, exceptionally high loads and low voltage supply from the transmitter or host distributor. - (c) A distributor shall respond to and take reasonable steps to investigate all consumer power quality complaints and report to the consumer on the results of the investigation. - (d) If the source of a power quality problem is caused by the consumer making the complaint, the distributor may seek reimbursement for the time and cost spent to investigate the complaint. - (e) A distributor shall take appropriate actions to control harmonic distortions found to be detrimental to consumers connected to the distribution system.
 If the distributor is unable to correct a problem without adversely impacting other distribution system consumers, a distributor may choose not to make the corrections.
-In deciding which actions to take, a distributor should use appropriate industry standards and good utility practice as guidelines. - 4.1.6 A distributor shall require a consumer or customer that owns equipment connected to the distribution system to take reasonable steps to ensure that the operation or failure of that equipment does not cause a distribution system outage or disturbance. - 4.1.7 A distributor may require that any consumer condition that adversely affects the distribution system be corrected immediately by the consumer at the consumer's cost. - 4.1.8 A distributor may direct a consumer connected to its distribution system to take corrective or preventive action on the consumer's electric system when there is a direct hazard to the public or the consumer is causing or could cause adverse effects to the reliability of the distributor's distribution system.
-If the situation is not corrected, the distributor may disconnect the consumer in accordance with its disconnection policy.
+In deciding which actions to take, a distributor should use appropriate industry standards and good utility practice as guidelines.

+- (f) A distributor shall require a consumer or customer that owns equipment connected to the distribution system to take reasonable steps to ensure that the operation or failure of that equipment does not cause a distribution system outage or disturbance. - (g) A distributor may require that any consumer or customer condition that adversely affects the distribution system be corrected immediately by the consumer or customer at the consumer's or customer's cost. - (h) A distributor may direct a consumer or customer connected to its distribution system to take corrective or preventive action on the consumer's or customer's electric system when there is a direct hazard to the public or the consumer or customer is causing or could cause adverse effects to the reliability of the distributor's distribution system.
+If the situation is not corrected, the distributor may disconnect the consumer or customer in accordance with its disconnection policy.